dallasg505/music-history/essays/song-4/index.md

 ## Crazy BLUES

 {% include figure.html class="right" width="60%" caption="Duis in sagittis arcu.
-Donec dictum aliquam congue.
-[Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/mvh-floorplan.jpg" %}
+Donec dictum aliquam congue. <iframe width="560" height="315" src="https://www.youtube.com/embed/qaz4Ziw_CfQ?si=PKMRIUZwTDpg32_A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>}

 Crazy Blues goes from variates from 12 bar and 16-bar blues progressions.
 As Jim Morrison said, “I like singing blues… where there’s no specific beginning or end.
 It just gets into a groove and I can just keep making up things.
 And everybody’s soloing.”
 (Jim Morrison, 1969)
 “Crazy Blues” has some parts in 12-bar, and some parts in 16-bar while using syncopation